-- Face Coverings are required.
-See Face Coverings in this document. - Maximum of two persons per seat - Windows will be open or cracked if doing so does not pose a safety risk. - Students who show symptoms of COVID-19 will not be allowed on the bus. - o Driver will notify the site the student attends so parents can be notified to pick student up from the bus stop.
+- Maximum of two persons per seat - Windows will be open or cracked if doing so does not pose a safety risk. - Students who show symptoms of COVID-19 will not be allowed on the bus. - o Driver will notify the site the student attends so parents can be notified to pick student up from the bus stop.